Same-sex marriages (SSM) in Indiana.

 - Part 8: 2014-SEP/OCT: The ruling (Cont'd).
 Polls.
 Reactions.

 - Part 9: The path forward.
-Surprise development: Supreme Court legalizes marriage for same-sex couples in Indiana and shortly in 10 other states.
+Surprise development: Supreme Court legalizes marriage for same-sex couples in Indiana and shortly afterwards in 10 other states.
+A pro-discrimination rally sponsored by a pastors group.

 Initially posted: 2014-APR-15